 Every February, veterinarians and pet parents across the country observe National Pet Dental Health Month!
 While this my not necessarily be quite as fun as Love Your Pet Day, dental health is an extremely important part of pet ownership as it plays a key role in your pet’s overall health.
 We know it can be overwhelming and you may be wondering to start, so here are a few ways you can make sure you’re following the best dental health practices for your pet all year long.

 Regularly brushing your pet’s teeth is the most effective way to keep their teeth healthy and prevent the variety of diseases that can follow poor oral health.
 It’s not always easy, but starting young will normalize the process of brushing.
 Make sure you approach the task in a positive way so your dog does not become fearful or stressed.
-If you have a dog you know stresses over this task, try feeding all-natural Relax Chews a prior to brushing to promote the relief of stress.

 Feed the Right Food and Snacks